Technogeezer50/esd2iso/README.md

 : Print the version of the utility and exit.

-## FILES
+## Files
-./esd2iso_work.*
+./esd2iso_work.xxxxxx
 : Work directory for ESD download and image creation, located in the current working directory.

-## DEPENDENCIES
+## Dependencies
-w11arm_esd2iso should run on any reasonably current macOS or Linux systems.
+w11arm_esd2iso is written using the BASH shell, and should run on any reasonably current macOS or Linux systems.
 It should run on Intel or arm64 architecture systems.

-w11arm_esd2iso requires the following open source utilities.
+w11arm_esd2iso requires the followng utilities in order to create the ISO from the Microsoft ESD file:
 * wimlib-imagex
 * cabextract
 * aria2c